getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 I like to say that sticking "prototypal" in front "inheritance" to drastically reverse its actual meaning is like me holding an orange in one hand, an apple in the other, and insisting on calling the apple a "red orange".
 No matter what confusing label I put in front of it, that doesn't change the *fact* that one is an apple and one is an orange.

 The better approach is to plainly call an apple an apple.
-That makes it easier to understand both their similarities and their **many differences**, because we all have a simple, shared understanding of what "apple" meaning.
+That makes it easier to understand both their similarities and their **many differences**, because we all have a simple, shared understanding of what "apple" means.

 Because of the confusion and conflation of terms, I believe the label "prototypal inheritance" itself (and trying to mis-apply all its associated class-orientation terminology, like "class", "constructor", "instance", "polymorphism", etc) has done **more harm than good** in explaining how JavaScript's mechanism *really* works.